 14. Tuna Festival (September 5)

-- The Tuna Carnival, Tuna Culinary competition, Tuna Fiesta and Miss GenSan pageant are the part of the festival activities
+The Tuna Carnival, Tuna Culinary competition, Tuna Fiesta and Miss GenSan pageant are the part of the festival activities that make it stand out among the most popular festivals in Philippines.

-- Apart from this dragon boat races, fun runs and skim boarding are part of the festivities
+- Apart from this – dragon boat race, free runs and skim boarding is part of the festivities.

 - Street Dancing is the major limelight of the Masskara Festival.